tangentyh/notes-of-tan/docs/backend/redis-notes.md

      - expungement strategy
        - lazy — expunge when reading the key
        - periodic — expunge in some frequency with a time limit, continue from the last expunged `redisDb`, cycling `redisServer.db` array: examine and expunge 20 keys randomly selected from `redisDb->expires` until no more than 25% of selected 20 keys expunged
-     - replication related — key expungement of followers is controlled by the master, who sends `DEL` commands to followers
+     - key expiration in replicas — key expungement of followers is controlled by the master, who sends `DEL` commands to followers
      - persistence related
        - RDB
          - when `SAVE` or `BGSAVE` — expired keys filtered